perfsonar/docs/config_regular_testing.rst

 target Directive
 -------------------------
 :Description: The remote location to and from which tests should be performed.
-The syntac ofr this directive can take a simple form where it is given just an address and a complex form where a block is provided that allows parameters to be overwritten to just the target address.
+The syntax for this directive can take a simple form where it is given just an address and a complex form where a block is provided that allows parameters to be overwritten to just the target address.
+See :ref:`config_regular_testing-targets` for more details on the complex form.
 :Syntax (Simple): ``target ADDRESS``
 :Syntax (Complex): ``<target>...</target>``
 :Contexts: :ref:`test <config_regular_testing-test>`